NxPKG/khulnasoft-docs/content/waf/managed-rules/reference/exposed-credentials-check.md

 ---
 pcx_content_type: configuration
-title: Cloudflare Exposed Credentials Check
+title: Khulnasoft Exposed Credentials Check
 weight: 4
 ---

-# Cloudflare Exposed Credentials Check
+# Khulnasoft Exposed Credentials Check

-The Cloudflare Exposed Credentials Check Managed Ruleset is a set of pre-configured rules for well-known CMS applications that perform a lookup against a public database of stolen credentials.
+The Khulnasoft Exposed Credentials Check Managed Ruleset is a set of pre-configured rules for well-known CMS applications that perform a lookup against a public database of stolen credentials.

 {{<Aside type="note">}}

-The Cloudflare Exposed Credentials Check Managed Ruleset is only available in the Cloudflare WAF announced on March 2021.
+The Khulnasoft Exposed Credentials Check Managed Ruleset is only available in the Khulnasoft WAF announced on March 2021.

 {{</Aside>}}